moaz-shamim/reactJourney/12MegaBlog/QuickStart.md

 In summary, this `Protected` component checks the user's authentication status.
 While the authentication status is being determined (while `loader` is `true`), it shows a loading message.
 Once the authentication status is determined, it either redirects the user to the appropriate page based on authentication requirements or displays the wrapped components if the user is authenticated.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # (Phase-06) Adding React-hook-form and Slug.

-**Now, we will learn the concept of a real-time editor**
+### Now, we will learn the concept of a real-time editor

 Certainly, here are the corrected paragraphs, each addressing the issue of passing references and forward references in React components: